yyong-brs/learn-kubernetes/chapter7.md

 The full YAML file also includes a ClusterIP Service, which publishes on port 8080 for the health endpoint and port 8081 for the metrics endpoint.
 In a production cluster, these would be used by other components to collect monitoring stats.
 The Deployment is an extension of the previous releases, so the app uses an init container for configuration and has a logging sidecar along with the new sidecars.

-**TRY IT NOW** Deploy the update, and check the new management endpoints for the health and performance of the app.
+<b>现在就试试</b> Deploy the update, and check the new management endpoints for the health and performance of the app.

 ```
 # apply the update: